snowplow/documentation/docs/recipes/recipe-user-engagement/index.md

 #### What does the model do?

-Aggregating the user behaviour data you have collected into a table with one row per user makes it much easier to understand how your customers are engaging with your website.
+Aggregating the user behavior data you have collected into a table with one row per user makes it much easier to understand how your customers are engaging with your website.

 The following SQL creates a table of one row per user (as identified by one of the Snowplow cookie IDs), with additional user information as well as engagement measures including number of page views and sessions, total time engaged, etc.